jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 ### Building Habits

 But why aim to get stronger?
 Recently completing the book `“The Power of Habit”` by Charles Duhigg, I learned about the concept of a ‘keystone habit’.
 It turns out that not all habits are created equal.
 For example: physical exercise is an important and highly influential habit for many people.
 When prioritized, fitness reinforces routines that impact sleep, diet, who we socialize with, and the environments we choose to occupy.
 This cascade of behaviors creates a positive feedback loop, further reinforcing the core habit of regular physical exercise.
-By focusing on the implementation of one keystone habit, a person’’s entire daily routine can undergo restructuring.
-I chose weight-lifting for this challenge in order to build more than a habit of physical fitness.
+By focusing on the implementation of one keystone habit, a person’s entire daily routine can undergo restructuring.
+(1) I chose weight-lifting for this challenge in order to build more than a habit of physical fitness.
 Due to my experience as an athlete growing up, linear progression with sports is already familiar.
 I know that sleep, diet, and other behaviors will need to change, replaced by healthier and more sustainable habits, in order to achieve such an ambitious goal.
-Physical conditioning is also a fantastic way to build confidence and self-esteem - and I could use a boost of confidence after a difficult year, both personally and professionally.
-Furthermore, I am interested in learning more about human physiology and how it applies and transfers force.
-Strength faces diminishing returns as the weight increases and larger amounts of energy must be expended to sustain the same rate of progress.
-Proper technique must be applied to engage our body’s kinetic chain when lifting heavy.
+(2) Physical conditioning is also a fantastic way to build confidence and self-esteem - and I could use a boost of confidence after a year that brought my self-esteem to an all-time low.
+(3) Furthermore, I am interested in learning more about human physiology and how it applies and transfers force.
+Strength faces diminishing returns as weight increases: larger amounts of energy must be expended to sustain the same rate of progress.
+Proper technique must also be applied to engage our body’s kinetic chain when lifting heavy.
 I believe that learning how to physically apply force and channel momentum will be a transferable skill, applicable to endeavors beyond moving a heavy steel bar.

 ### An Ambitious, Clear Goal

-While building good habits is the core motivation, focusing on an ambitious goal is inspired by another recent book.
-Last month I read `“Measure What Matters”` by John Doerr.
+While building good habits is the core motivation, the creation of this ambitious goal is inspired by another book: `“Measure What Matters”` by John Doerr.
 In his book, Doerr introduces the goal-setting framework of OKRs: Objective-Key Results.
 While developed in the realm of business management, I have decided to experiment with this goal-setting method and apply it to my own ‘personal’ management.
 OKRs are broken into two principal components: objectives and key results.
 An objective is any initiative with a clear path of achievement.
 Often requiring some effort to define well, objectives tend to be qualitative.
 Key results, on the other hand, are numerically-based expressions of progress.
 As a result, key results are inherently quantitative and measurable.
 They are the clear markers that define degree of success for a given project.

 My objective for this challenge: _Get Stronger_
 My key results for this challenge: